 If you love nature English Harbour also will not disappoint in that respect.
 With just 620 people for population, there is much more green space and trails then you could potentially imagine.
 The surrounding area having with Harbour is mostly a protected natural Park area.
 With many unique species of birds and plants you can enjoy a beautiful walk through some of the national park trails as well as head up to the top of some of the cliffs to capture beautiful views of the bay itself.
 Hiking in this area is fantastic and if you are the type of traveler that likes to go for regular walks, staying in this area can present you with plenty of opportunity to do so.

-Instant Holidays offers cheap English Harbour Holidays, book securely online or call 0800 810 8392 or from outside the UK +44 (0)203 472 0180 to book a cheap hotel for your next English Harbour Holidays.
+Instant Holidays offers cheap English Harbour Holidays, book securely online for your next English Harbour Holidays.